 Capacity: 6 rounds

-Enfield No.2 Mark 1* were developed in the late 1930s for the British Tank Corps, and are distinguished from the early Mark 1 by spurless, Double Action Only hammers, lighter mainsprings, and re-shaped grip side plates.
+Enfield No.2 Mark 1* was developed in the late 1930’s for the British Tank Corps, and are distinguished from the early Mark 1 by spurless, Double Action Only hammers, lighter mainsprings, and re-shaped grip side plates.
 The spurless DAO hammers were required by Tank Corps command to avoid snagging the hammers on tank internals.